-As discussed in last week’s blog post, the internet is a necessary tool for any business.
-Not only does the internet give your business a place to reside and to grow, but it also provides near instantaneous access to countless potential customers.
-An important aspect of the internet is social media.
+Not only does the internet give your business a place to reside and to grow, but it also provides near-instantaneous access to countless potential customers.
+Social Media is a massive part of this access, connecting you to billions of users worldwide.
 If you are not currently using social media to promote your business, you are surely losing out on potential customers and clients.
-This article can help start you on the right track by explaining some of the potential of social media marketing and how it applies to your business.
+This article can help start you on the right track by explaining some of the potentials of social media marketing and how it applies to your business.

 Social Media vs an Independent Website

-One question that many people frequently have is whether or not it is worth it to maintain both a social media page and an independent website.
+One question that many people frequently have is whether it is worth it to maintain both a social media page and an independent website.
 The short answer is that it is necessary to maintain both if you wish to reach your business’ maximum potential.
 As social media sites continue to expand and to add to their total user count, the importance of maintaining a social media page grows commensurately.
-There is still a strong need maintain an independent website.
+There is still a strong need to maintain an independent website.
 Maintaining an independent website allows you to control the majority of back end features and the overall brand in a way that social media pages cannot.
+It is also a crucial part of building a successful sales funnel.
 However, for the sake of this article, the focus will be on social media pages and how they are an asset that your business needs.

 Pros being taken into account, there are a few cons associated with establishing a social media presence.
-Most notably, it can be time consuming to update several social media accounts if you are the primary or only employee for your business.
-It may also be difficult to understand how and in which ways to use social media when starting out.
-An important thing to remember here is to pace yourself when spreading out to social media.
-Don’t open an account on every site at once, but find the outlets that work best for your business and learn how to master them at a pace that works for you and your business.
+Most notably, it can be time-consuming to update several social media accounts if you are the primary or only employee for your business.
+It may also be difficult to understand how, and in which ways, to use social media when starting out.
+An important thing to remember here is to pace yourself when starting new social media accounts.
+Don’t open an account on every site at once but find the outlets that work best for your business and learn how to master them at a pace that works for you and your business.

 Benefits of Social Media